-(2) Recordings involving suspected or confirmed gaming crimes, unlawful activity, or
+(2) Recordings involving suspected or confirmed gaming crimes, unlawful activity, or detentions by security personnel, must be retained for a minimum of thirty (30) days.

 Comment (December): Add "or such longer period as required by the TGRA".
 Response: Agree.

 (2) Recordings involving suspected or confirmed gaming crimes, unlawful activity, or detentions by security personnel must be retained for a minimum of thirty (30) days, or such longer period that may be required by the Tribal gaming regulatory authority.
 (3) Duly authenticated copies of video recordings and/or digital records shall be provided to the Commission upon request.

-(r) (a) Video library log.
+(r) (q) Video library log.
 A video library log, or comparable alternative procedure approved by the Tribal gaming regulatory authority, shall be maintained to demonstrate compliance with the storage, identification, and retention standards required in this section.

-Note (January): Remove TGRA approval requirement for consistency with Tier

-B and Tier C.
+Note (January): Remove TGRA approval requirement for consistency with Tier B and Tier C.